 Paul Martin - Chief Financial Officer

-Paul has worked for Lendlease and now for Keyton for over 22 years, with responsibility for the financial management and leadership of a range of real estate projects and business, including direct experience in Australia and the UK across residential, commercial and retail development, construction, infrastructure development and retirement living.
+Paul has worked in the property industry for more than 25 years, with responsibility for the financial management and leadership of a range of real estate projects and businesses.
+This has included roles in Australia and the United Kingdom, covering residential, commercial and retail development, construction, infrastructure development and retirement living.

 Michael Dockery - Head of Sales

-Meghna Rajpal - Head of Strategy and Investor Relations
+Meghna Rajpal - Head of Strategy & Investor Relations

-Sean has worked for Lendlease for 23 years across several business units including Retirement Living, Communities and Building.
-Prior to becoming Head of Portfolio Management at Keyton, he was General Manager of Development overseeing acquisitions and development of retirement villages across Victoria and ACT.
+Sean has worked in the property sector for 25 years across retirement living, communities and building.
+Prior to becoming Head of Property Capex & Portfolio Management at Keyton in 2021, he was General Manager of Development overseeing acquisitions and development of retirement villages across Victoria and ACT.